KhronosGroup/Vulkan-Samples/samples/extensions/full_screen_exclusive/README.md

 While initializing the swapchain chain creation information in format of ```VkSwapchainCreateInforKHR```, reference of ```surface_full_screen_exclusive_info_EXT``` must be passed to the ```pNext``` of the swapchain creation information.
-Where, in case of application running on a detected ```Window``` platform, the following codes are introduced:
+Where, in case of application running on a detected ```Windows``` platform, the following codes are introduced:

 ```cpp
 VkSwapchainCreateInfoKHR info{};